Whilst one day is never enough time to explore a city, if you’ve only got 24 hours in San Antonio, Texas you can still

 When is the best time to visit San Antonio?

-Whilst the summer months (June-August) are the busiest moths, they can often be too hot here!
+Whilst the summer months (June-August) are the busiest months, they can often be too hot here!
 In autumn, spring and winter the temperatures are a lot more pleasant and hotel prices can often be a lot cheaper as there are less tourists.

 I went to San Antonio in January and whilst I was wearing a light jacket, the sun was shining and it was very pleasant.

 How to get to San Antonio

 If you are coming from neighbouring Austin you can get the bus or train which takes about 4 hours.
 Austin is also a great place to go in Texas for a long weekend and is definitely somewhere you should include on your Texas itinerary!

 Out of all the 50 US States Texas is definitely up there as one of my favourites!
 I have been to Texas a few times and just love the laid back atmosphere and all the history here, plus people are so friendly here!